 Hillary earned an MBA and BBA in Process Management and Consulting from The College of William and Mary.
-She previously worked in various roles for the Medicaid business division of Anthem, Inc. and also has experience as an IT consultant at CRGT, Inc. Her research interests include Medicaid managed care operations, Medicaid Modernization, and health plan provider data quality practices.
-Hillary currently works as a graduate assistant to Dr. Yasar Ozcan.
+She previously worked in various process improvement and program management roles for the Medicaid business division of Anthem, Inc. and also has experience as an IT consultant with CRGT, Inc. Her research interests include healthcare operations management, Medicaid managed care operations, and health plan provider data quality practices.

 Linhart, H. & Shay, P. D. (2016).
 “Medicaid Modernization: Will it Change Medicaid Managed Care Organizational Forms?”
 Organization Theory in Health Care Conference, Nashville, TN.